superseriousbusiness/gotosocial/docs/installation_guide/binary.md

 You can use the GoToSocial binary to also create, confirm, and promote your user account.

-Run the following command to create a new account:
+Run the following command to create a new admin account:

 ```bash
 ./gotosocial --config-path ./config.yaml admin account create --username some_username --email some_email@whatever.org --password 'SOME_PASSWORD'